unlessgames/xrnx/docs/guide/observables_and_preferences.md

 The Renoise API makes extensive use of [the Observer pattern](https://en.wikipedia.org//wiki/Observer_pattern).
 In short, different values can be wrapped in Observable objects on which you can register notifier functions that will get called whenever the underlying value changes.
 This is a great way to react to changes without having to deal with constantly comparing the value to a cached state for example.

-When reading the [API](https://github.com/renoise/definitions/), you will find a lot field with `_observable` at the end.
+When reading the [API](https://github.com/renoise/definitions/), you will find a lot of fields with `_observable` at the end.
 Let's see how we can utilize this feature by attaching a notifier so that our tool can do something whenever the user loads a new song.

 ```lua
 local loaded_new_song = function()